niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

                 },
 ```

-This indicates a double ruling at the end of the lexical prism [CUSAS 12, 3.1.01](http://oracc.org/dcclt/P273880.718).
+This represents a double ruling at the end of the lexical prism [CUSAS 12, 3.1.01](http://oracc.org/dcclt/P273880.718).

-Such information may be captured by looking for nodes that include the key `type` with value `nonx` and add the relevant fields to the list `lemm_l in `parsejson()`.
+Such information may be captured by looking for nodes that include the key `type` with value `nonx` and add the relevant fields to the list `lemm_l` in `parsejson()`.
 The code for doing so is not discussed in the present chapter, but the [Extended JSON parser](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_3_extended_ORACC-JSON_parser.ipynb) in the [Compass][compass] repo does include that functionality.

 ### 2.1.7 Data Structuring